Bioinformatics-Munich/scas_dashboard/README.md

 If you want to exclude certain partitions from the dashboard, go to https://yourserver.edu/admin/ --> ExcludePartition

 ## API documentation
-The backend API documentation is available from https://yourserver.edu/docs/
+The backend API documentation is available from https://yourserver.edu/docs/ (application needs to be running) and from [https://bioinformatics-munich.github.io/scas_dashboard_api_documentation](https://bioinformatics-munich.github.io/scas_dashboard_api_documentation).

 ## License
 SCAS dashboard is provided under the MIT license.
 See LICENSE.md file for the full text.